 As more of my friends came to the realization that I work in an office titled Career & Internship Services, they suddenly became more apt to ask me the daunting question, ‘What should I do with my life?’.
 Although it is quite flattering that they were comfortable leaving their fate to my next words, it’s also unnerving.
 Leaving no room for mistakes, I always recommend they come in and talk to a counselor to find out more about majors, their personalities, and opportunities available to them.
 As I pondered the question more, I realized that there are simpler answers and steps.
 First of all, ask easier questions!

 For any blog readers out there wondering what they should do with their life, I would recommend focusing on the now without being naïve about the future.
 Here are a few steps to take early on in college:

 2. Be mindful of you.
-By taking personality indicators like the Strong Interest Inventory and Myers-Briggs you may not learn something new about yourself, but rather come to some sort of self-awareness.
+By taking assessments like the Strong Interest Inventory and Myers-Briggs Type Indicator you may not learn something new about yourself, but rather come to some sort of self-awareness.
 You could receive information that will help you realize what careers people are doing with the same personality types as yourself, what type of work environment you excel in, and much more.

 Yes, I have side-skipped the original question and yes, it was intentional.
 For those of you pondering what the future may hold, I’m sure you’ve realized there is not a simple answer to the question, “what should I do with my life?”
 Thankfully, there are small steps you can take now that will carry you far in deciding your career.